AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 Add the **Customheaderlibs** and **Customfooterlibs** client libraries to your AEM Sites page using the deployment pipeline.
 To add the client libraries:

   1. Access and clone your [AEM Cloud Service Git Repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/content/managing-code/repositories.html).
   1. Open the AEM Cloud Service Git Repository folder in a plan text editor.
-For example, Microsoft Visual Code.
+For example, Microsoft&reg; Visual Code.
   1. Open the `ui.apps\src\main\content\jcr_root\apps\[your-project]\components\page\customheaderlibs.html` file and add the following code to the file:

          ```